 Are you thinking of getting yourself a beautiful blue-eyed Siberian husky?
 Huskies aren’t like other dogs and require certain conditions to be met before they can adjust completely.

 So, if you’re wondering, are huskies high maintenance dogs?
-Then the answer is yes.
+Then the answer is yes, Huskies are considered to be a high maintenance dog breed.
 They’re more demanding than other breeds.